-The Subcommittee reviewed a wide range of subjects relating to community and police relations throughout the course of their work.
-The Subcommittee noted that some of the issues are most appropriate for action by the MPD Policy and Procedure Review Ad Hoc Committee (Ad Hoc Committee) while other issues could be addressed directly to the Madison Police Department or the Common Council of the City of Madison.
+The President's Work Group reviewed a wide range of subjects relating to community and police relations throughout the course of their work.
+The President's Work Group noted that some of the issues are most appropriate for action by the Ad Hoc Committee while other issues could be addressed directly to MPD or the Common Council.